PDF files are convenient to view and share but not so convenient if you want to deal with them on your Mac.

 - Hit “Convert” and you’re good to go.

-- Free Trial: Acrobat Reader (limited function, not able to convert or edit PDFs unless you purchase a license)
+- Free Trial: Adobe Acrobat Pro DC (limited function, not able to convert or edit PDFs unless you purchase a license)

 - Price: $300 flat fee or $15 monthly subscription

-These are the 4 PDF to Excel conversion methods we'd like to share.
+These are the four ways to convert PDF to Excel on Mac.
 Are there any other alternatives?
 Sure.
-But these are the ones that I've used personally, and they show merits.
-If you have other favorable solutions, feel free to let us know in a comment.
+But these are the ones that we have used personally and they work well.
+If you happen to discover another good solution, feel free to let us know in the comment.